jcoslett/RHEC_LA/README.md

 The main problem encountered is age-old: how to put a "store" in the best possible position to get a customer to purchase a good or service.
 At present, the website does not give the impression that the school is a well-established, well-capitalized institution likely to improve one's English skills.

-It is hoped that more features will make
+It is hoped that more features and better styling will help solve this problem.

 ### Next Steps